helena-intel/readmes/uv_pip.md

 in `extra-index-url` with the wrong version, and correct version exists on PyPI.
 In that case it usually tells you how to solve it.
 In this case: `uv pip install -r requirements.txt  --index-strategy unsafe-best-match`
 - `uv pip install --upgrade` upgrades dependencies too (similar to `pip install --upgrade --upgrade-strategy eager`).
 To upgrade a package, for example `openvino`, without dependencies, use `uv pip install --upgrade-package openvino openvino` or `uv pip install --upgrade openvino --no-deps`. ([GitHub issue](https://github.com/astral-sh/uv/issues/4779))
+- as a flipside to the above: just `uv pip install package` does not necessarily install the latest version of a package.

+#### Gotcha's

+Since it is so easy to make per-project venvs with `uv`, you risk having a per project venv in your current working directory, but a different venv activated.
+That can cause strange issues, with tools installed with `uv pip` not working as expected.
+If you have a per-project venv in your current working directory, best to activate that.

 See `uv pip install --help` for an overview of all options.